khankhelasim/opensource/Red_Hat_System_Administration/lab8/README.md

 ## Files in this Lab
 - `steps.md`: Detailed steps and expected outputs
-- `commands.sh`: All commands used in this lab

 ## Cleanup
 No cleanup is required for this lab.